TharinduRewatha/TharinduRewatha/README.md

 [This is my lifeaholic blog](https://thisismydevdiary.blogspot.com/)

 ### THE POWER OF OPEN SOURCE IS THE POWER OF THE PEOPLE.
-THE PEOPLE RULE🧡🧡
+THE PEOPLE RULE 🧡🧡
 <!--
 **TharinduRewatha/TharinduRewatha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.